monteiroman/medidas2_magicScript/README.md

 # Medidas 2 MagicScript

 This project is intended to be a repository of horn antennas for OpenEMS.
-Developed for the Department of Medidas Electrónicas II (Electronic Measurements II) of the UTN FRBA (National Technological University of Bueno Aires).
+Developed for the Department of Medidas Electrónicas II (Electronic Measurements II) of the UTN FRBA (National Technological University of Buenos Aires).

 ## Tests
 Test zone for script development, you can see the readme [here](/Tests/README.md).
-When script has significant changes, they will be added to [MagicScript.m](MagicScript.m) (currently at step 3)
+When the project has significant changes, they will be added to [MagicScript.m](MagicScript.m) (currently at step 3)

 ## Checkpoints